weaveworks/service/README.md

 of a given service, the recommended process is:
 - Make a change to the yaml in `k8s/dev/` updating the image, using `kubeimage`.
 - Apply this change to the dev cluster using `./rolling-update`.
+- Optionally: `diff log pre..post -- component` to see what changed since the last deploy.
 - Commit this a changeset `Deploying updates foo to dev` to a branch.
 - Make a changeset on the same branch to the yaml in `k8s/prod/` updating the image, but **do not** apply it yet.